rigellago2013/http-monitor-server/README.md

 <p>
 Inside the "src" directory, there are several subdirectories:  <br/> <br/>
-"common" - likely contains shared utility functions, constants, or base classes.  <br/>
+"common" -  contains shared utility functions, constants, or base classes.  <br/>
 "database" - files related to the database integration, such as the DAO (Data Access Object). <br/>
 "utils" - additional utility files.  <br/>
 "config" - configuration-related files.  <br/>